H-Studio logo

 What if there's no documentation at all?

 Common.
-The 5-day deep-dive includes producing baseline documentation: architecture overview, deployment runbook, data model, critical paths.
-By the end of week 1 you have something you can hand to any team.
+The deep-dive includes producing baseline documentation: architecture overview, deployment runbook, data model, critical paths.
+You come away with something you can hand to any technical team.

 What if the codebase is in a language nobody uses anymore (Delphi, Perl, ColdFusion, VB6)?